“And the angel said to them, “Fear not, for behold, I bring you good news of great joy that will be for all the people” (Luke 2:10).

 The oldest and most wonderful Scripture of the world, the Bible tells us that in the beginning, the Lord God created everything from nothing, step by step (Genesis 1).
 After finishing each step of creation perfectly, He examined it and expressed His satisfaction and said that it was good.

-The Scripture says that after creating everything perfect, the Lord God created His beloved creation.
+The Scripture says that after creating everything perfectly, the Lord God created His beloved creation.
 He created humans in His own image, male and female.
-He created humans only when the whole environment was suitable and favorable for human habitation.
+He created humans only when the whole environment was suitable and favourable for human habitation.

 God placed Adam and Eve, who were created in His image in a perfect environment.
 God commanded them not to eat of the fruit of the tree of the knowledge of good and bad.
 He made it clear to them that if they eat the fruit, surely, they will die!
 But what happened?